Jinnah Stadium, Sialkot

-Jinnah Stadium, Sialkot (جناح اسٹیڈیم), formerly known as Connelly Park or Jinnah Park, is a cricket ground located in Sialkot.
-It is one of the oldest cricket ground in Pakistan.
+Jinnah Stadium, Sialkot (جناح اسٹیڈیم), formerly known as Connelly Park or Jinnah Park), is a cricket ground in Sialkot, Pakistan.
+It is one of the oldest cricket grounds in Pakistan.

 History

 The stadium was founded in 1909 during the British Raj.
-It was named "Connelly Park" after the then British Deputy Commissioner of Sialkot Mr. Connelly.
-In the 1950s it was named Jinnah Park.
-In 1979 it was upgraded into a stadium with new pavilion and seating and was renamed Jinnah Stadium.
+It was named "Connelly Park" after the then British Deputy Commissioner of Sialkot, Mr. Connelly.
+In the 1950s, it was named Jinnah Park after the founding father of Pakistan.
+In 1979 it was upgraded to a stadium with a new pavilion and seating.
 It was the home ground of Sialkot Stallions.

-The first Test here was played in 1985 and the last in 1995.
-Pakistan played its first ever ODI at home on this ground in 1976 against New Zealand.
-It was also New Zealand's first ODI against Pakistan.
+The first Test at Jinnah Stadium was played in 1985 and the most recent one in 1995.
+Pakistan played its first ever ODI at home on this ground in 1976 against New Zealand, which was also the first ODI between New Zealand and Pakistan.
 Jinnah Stadium is known for its green-top pitches that help fast bowlers.
-And credit of these green top pitches goes to Curator Abdul Ghani who has prepared pitches for all international matches played here (4 Tests and 9 ODIs).
-The stadium has a lot of memories attached with it.
+Credit for these green-top pitches goes to the curator, Abdul Ghani, who has prepared pitches for all international matches played here (4 Tests and 9 ODIs).

-In 1984, Pakistan-India ODI here was stopped midway and abandoned after news of the assassination of the then Indian PM, Indira Gandhi, reached the ground.
+In 1984, the Pakistan-India ODI here was stopped midway and abandoned after news of the assassination of the Indian PM, Indira Gandhi, reached the ground.
 India were batting.

-During the India tour to Pakistan in 1989, the 4th test of the series played on this stadium.
-During the India's batting of the 2nd innings, Sachin Tendulkar was badly injured by a Waqar Younis bouncer, however, he came back later to bat and scored a key 57 runs to save the test match and a series for India.
+During the India tour to Pakistan in 1989, the 4th test of the series was played in this stadium.
+During India's 2nd innings, Sachin Tendulkar was badly injured by a Waqar Younis bouncer.
+However, he returned to bat later and scored 57 runs, helping to save the Test match and the series for India.

-On this stadium, Indian cricket team scored its lowest team total of 79 in its ODI history against Pakistan on 1978/79 tour.
-The stadium has hosted 9 one day internationals and 4 test matches.
+In this stadium, India scored its lowest ODI total of 79 all out, against Pakistan during their 1978/79 tour.

 In 2016, Sialkot Cricket Academy was established at the stadium.

-In September 2019, the Pakistan Cricket Board named it as one of the venues to host matches in the 2019–20 Quaid-e-Azam Trophy.
+In September 2019, the Pakistan Cricket Board named the stadium as one of the venues for hosting matches in the 2019–20 Quaid-e-Azam Trophy.